Home « Program « Nurse Family Partnership «

 In addition, a community advisory board and strong, stable, and sustainable funding for agency operations is recommended.

-Minimum Provider Qualifications
+Prerequisite/Minimum Provider Qualifications

 Nurse home visitors:

-Registered Nurse with a Bachelor's Degree in nursing, as a minimum qualification.
+Registered Nurse with a Bachelor's Degree in nursing, as a minimum qualification

 Nurse Supervisor:

-Registered Nurse with a Bachelor's Degree in nursing, as a minimum qualification, and a Master's Degree in Nursing preferred.
+Registered Nurse with a Bachelor's Degree in nursing, as a minimum qualification, and a Master's Degree in Nursing preferred

-There is a manual that describes how to implement this program, and there is training available for this program.
+There is a manual that describes how to deliver this program.

 Training Contact: